SyntaxIDK/singly-linked-list/README.md

 # Singly Linked List Implementation in Java

 This repository contains the implementation of a **Singly Linked List** from scratch in Java.
-The project is part of an assignment requiring multiple components including the `Node` class, `SinglyLinkedList` class, input handling, and operations like insertion, deletion, traversal, search, and list reversal.
+The project has multiple components including the `Node` class, `SinglyLinkedList` class, input handling, and operations like insertion, deletion, traversal, search, and list reversal.

 ## Table of Contents
 - [Introduction](#introduction)